james-langbein/OpenTSP/README.md

 * **Random**
    A random eight digit seed is generated for the instance, and nodes with random values are generated from this seed.
 * **Seed**
    Pass in an integer to use as a seed.
 This is primarily helpful when you want to reproduce a series of random instances.
-When passing in your own seed make sure to set `source=seed`, otherwise the seed you pass will be ignored.
+When passing in your own seed make sure to set `source='seed'`, otherwise the seed you pass will be ignored.
    E.g. `inst = generate.Generator.new_instance(5, source='seed', seed=123)`
 * **CSV**
    Currently this takes a CSV with two columns of values for the *x* and *y* coordinates.
 The top row must have the titles 'x' and 'y'.